kstenerud/concise-encoding/ce-structure.md

 Adding custom types restricts interoperability to only those implementations that understand the types, and **SHOULD** only be used as a last resort.
 An implementation that encounters a custom type it doesn't know how to decode **MUST** report it as a [data error](#data-errors).

-**Note**: Although custom types are encoded as "array types", the interpretation of their contents is user-defined, and they likely won't represent an array at all.
+**Note**: Although custom types are encoded as "array types", the interpretation of their contents is user-defined, and they might not represent an array at all.

+#### Custom Type Code

+All custom type values must have an associated unsigned integer "custom type" code.
+This code uniquely identifies the value's type from all other types being used in the current document.
+The definition of which type codes refer to which data types **MUST** be consistent between sending and receiving sides (for example via a schema).

 #### Custom Type Forms